gladiusjs/gladius-core/README.md

 Please report issues through the github project.
 Questions and discussions happen in #paladin on irc.mozilla.org, and on the paladin-dev mailing list at https://groups.google.com/group/paladin-dev.

+## Getting Started

+Make sure to clone all submodules.
+This can be done using 'make submodule'.

 ## Build and Test

 No building is needed for development workflows.
 To build the engine for distribution, run make in the top-level